ymwjbxxq/aws-kinesis/README.md

 * PUT Payload Unit (25KB)
 * https://aws.amazon.com/kinesis/data-streams/pricing/

-You are charged per 25kb payload unit, so you should merge messages if you have records that are smaller in size
+You are charged per 25kb payload unit, so you should merge messages if you have smaller records in size.

 ### KPL or API ###

 [Kinesis Producer Library (KPL)](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-deaggregation.html) provides a layer of abstraction for ingesting data, has some build-in functionalities.
 AWS SDK is the low-level service integration

-I prefer to use the AWS SDK inside Lambda function and avoid wrapper etc., but it is just a preference.
+I prefer to use the AWS SDK inside the Lambda function and avoid wrapper, but it is just a preference.

 ### PutRecords ###